robocup-junior/rcj-soccersim/docs/docs/qualification.md

 The RCJ Soccer Simulation Challenge will be an additional championship played at the 2021 RCJ and will be held in June, fully virtual.
-In order to participate in the **June Tournament**, you need to successfully qualify in one of our **Qualifiation Tournaments** in May.
+In order to participate in the **June Tournament**, you need to successfully qualify in one of our **Qualification Tournaments** in May.
 The qualification will be held centrally by the RCJ Soccer OC.

 You will need to register twice: